The Corporate Governance Review: Austria

 - the duty of care, requiring members to exercise the level of care of a proper and diligent person in similar circumstances (which includes an obligation to be reasonably informed about areas allocated to other board members and articulate any concerns they may have);

-- the duty of loyalty, requiring members to act in the best interest of the corporation (taking into account the interest of its shareholders and employees as well as the public good) and not in their own interest;
+- the duty of loyalty, requiring members to act in the best interests of the corporation (taking into account the interests of its shareholders and employees as well as the public good) and not in their own interests;

 - the duty of confidentiality; and

 - a duty not to compete.